oneElectron/cpp-log2file/README.md

 A dead simple header only logging system.

 Info:
-- The library only works with template functions so C is not supported
+- The library only works with template functions so C is not supported.
+- As of now I have only tested it with -std=c++17.

 # Installing
 as of now my library is only available through my own tap.
 My reasons for this are outlined below